 - a.
 The thoroughfare network, Figure 4.7, shows the conceptual roadway network in the WBD.
 While the network roads' exact locations may deviate from what is shown, the intent of creating a comprehensive connected network shall be maintained. - b.
-All conceptual thoroughfares, identified as WBD Mobility Roads in black, within the WBD Mobility Network, as depicted on Figure 4.7, are intended to be dedicated to the public and maintained by Nassau County.
-Right-of-way dedication and construction of Mobility Network facilities may be eligible for Mobility Fee credits subject to the adopted Nassau County Mobility Fee Ordinance, as amended. - c.
-All other thoroughfares within the WBD depicted in blue on Figure 4.7 shall be dedicated to the public use and may or may not be maintained by Nassau County. - d.
+All conceptual thoroughfares, identified as WBD Mobility Roads in black, within the WBD Mobility Network, as depicted on Figure 4.7, are intended to be dedicated to the public and maintained by Nassau County subject to review and agreement by the Board of County Commissioners.
+Nothing herein shall bind Nassau County to construct, accept or maintain any roadway. - c.
+Right-of-way dedication and construction of Mobility Network facilities, as defined in the adopted Nassau County Mobility Plan, as amended form time to time, may be eligible for Mobility Fee credits subject to meeting all applicable standards and provisions of the adopted Nassau County Mobility Fee Ordinance, as amended. - d.
+All other thoroughfares within the WBD depicted in blue on Figure 4.7 shall be dedicated to the public use and may or may not be maintained by Nassau County. - e.
 All conceptual thoroughfares depicted on Figure 4.7 shall not be gated.